 As an example, if you happen to eat out for breakfast and choose a full-works fry up, it makes sense to reduce your calorie intake later on to balance out that day.
 Taking out pre-planned healthy fat options is an easy way to do this, and that’s fine.
 Reduce fat (and maybe carbs too) later on, eat protein and veg according to hunger, and your day will even out pretty well.

 Carb cravings are VERY common at certain times in menopause.

 Carbs aren’t bad for you, and they won’t cause you to gain fat so long as your overall daily calories are in check.
-But they can cause your body to store more water (which can make it appear that your efforts at weight loss are not succeeding) and they can play havoc with your blood sugar levels if you eat more than your body needs.
+But they can cause your body to store more water (which can make it appear that your efforts at weight loss are not succeeding).
+And they can play havoc with your blood sugar levels if you eat more than your body needs.

 Quality and quantity make a huge difference, especially with all these hormone changes going on.

-Best carbs to go for?
+So what are the best carbs to go for?
 I like to think of it as anything you could have eaten 100 years ago.

 Quality carbohydrate options: